-Suspension from co-curricular and extra-curricular activities may not be appealed.
+Suspension from co-curricular and extracurricular activities may not be appealed.

-When a student is being considered for expulsion, a formal hearing is scheduled with the Board of Education and the parents will be given written notice of the hearing and will be expected to attend.
+When a student is being considered for expulsion, a formal hearing is scheduled and the parents will be given written notice of the hearing and will be expected to attend.
 The Superintendent then takes testimony and determines if a recommendation to expel is to be made to the Board of Education.
 This decision may also be appealed.
 In the case of expulsion, the student remains out of school during the appeal period.
 Work missed during an expulsion cannot be made up and usually results in a loss of credit.

-Students involved in co-curricular and extra-curricular activities such as band and athletics can lose their eligibility for violation of the School rules.
+Students involved in co-curricular and extracurricular activities such as band and athletics can lose their eligibility for violation of the School rules.

-If a student commits a crime while at school or a school-related event, s/he may be subject to school disciplinary action as well as to action by the community's legal system.
+If a student commits a crime while at school or a school-related event, the student may be subject to school disciplinary action as well as to action by the community's legal system.
 These are separate jurisdictions and do not constitute double jeopardy (being tried twice for the same crime)